Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

-# Where, When and How: The rules
+# Where, When and How: The Rules

 ## Starting with Fate Core